alisonands/Stock-Analysis/README.md

     - Best performing stock per sector, compare over all sectors (Bar graph) --> x: year, y: price change ((open-close)/close * 100)
 7. How stocks performed over each sector for each year?
 (Kunal)
     - Best performing stock per sector, compare over all sectors (Bar graph) --> x: year, y: volume (16 graphs total, 4 per year for each sector)
+8. Allocation of portfolio for each Sector?
+    - Volume (% total volume Pie chart, Sector) – 1 Grand Pie chart

 The questions we're going to answer are:
 1. What would be the best industry to invest in?